Ashwin-1709/fuzzy-ls/README.md

 - **Exact Matches**: Search for files that exactly match your query.
 - **Focus on Extensions**: Limit your search to specific file extensions.
 - **Exclude Extensions**: Exclude files with certain extensions from your search.

+## Fuzzy Searching Algorithm

+Currently, the tool uses the [Damerau-Levenshtein](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance) algorithm for fuzzy searching.
+The Damerau-Levenshtein algorithm calculates the minimum number of operations (insertions, deletions, substitutions, and transpositions) required to transform one string into another.
+There are plans to add more scorers later to enhance the search capabilities.

 ## Usage